jaigouk/integran/README.md

 # Integran

-> ⚠️ **DEVELOPMENT STATUS WARNING** ⚠️
+> ⚠️ **DEVELOPMENT STATUS UPDATE** ⚠️
 >
-> **This project is currently under heavy development and the terminal application is NOT READY for end users yet.**
+> **Phase 4.1 Architecture Complete!
+Terminal UI Implementation Next.**
 >
-> - 📋 Dataset generation and processing tools are functional
+> - ✅ Dataset generation and processing tools are functional
+> - ✅ Core DDD architecture and application layer complete
+> - ✅ Domain services, FSRS algorithm, and event-driven infrastructure working
-> - 🚧 Terminal trainer interface is still being developed
+> - 🚧 Terminal trainer interface ready for implementation (Phase 6)
-> - 🔧 Core application features are being implemented
 > - 📱 Mobile and desktop versions are planned for future releases
 >
-> **For Developers**: The dataset building tools (`integran-build-dataset`, `integran-direct-extract`) are working and can be used to generate question datasets from PDF sources.
+> **For Developers**: Core architecture is solid.
+Ready for Terminal UI development using Rich/Textual framework.

 A comprehensive, terminal-based training application for the German Integration Exam (Leben in Deutschland Test) *currently in development*.
 Features an intelligent study system that learns from your performance and schedules review sessions at the optimal time to maximize long-term memory retention and exam success.